docwire/docwire/README.md

 This command ensures that vcpkg adds the DocWire overlay for subsequent installations.

 5. **Install DocWire:**
-Now that the overlay is set up, you can use vcpkg to install the DocWire library:
+Now that the overlay is set up, you can use vcpkg to install the DocWire library (see compatibility note for supported platforms/triplets):
 ```
-vcpkg install docwire
+vcpkg install docwire:x64-linux-dynamic
 ```
 6. **Download Binary Archives (Alternative):**
 As an alternative to building from source, users can also download pre-built binary archives that contain the results of the vcpkg export command for DocWire.
 These archives can be found in the "Releases" section of the DocWire GitHub repository.